 The difficulty of defining an appropriate objective function may perhaps be why a Generative Adversarial Network (GAN) works so effectively.
 That is, a GAN’s discriminator effectively acts like an adaptable objective function that improves its precision through learning.
 To build ungameable objectives, perhaps these systems need to be designed just like games.

-Unfortunately, even if we indeed has constraints or rules, these rules are meant to be broken.
-Jules Hedges makes the astute observation in “Breaking the Rules” that even in games that are refereed, that rules are broken to gain an advantage.
+Unfortunately, even if we indeed have constraints or rules, these rules are meant to be broken.
+Jules Hedges makes the astute observation in “Breaking the Rules” that even in games that are refereed, those rules are broken to gain an advantage.
 He writes:

 A player dives, and successfully tricks the referee into awarding a foul against the other team